apawar2/actor-in-action/akka-communication-lab/Solutions.md

 In this evaluation the range in which prime numbers are computed is kept constant (1000000L, 9999999L) and the number of workers is variable.

 workers=[1, 2, 4, 10, 100, 1000, 10000, 100000]

+We created a Graph using this data where we mapped: Total Time, Worker Time, Other Time

+`Total Time`: Time required for complete execution of the Akka Application.( Includes: Worker Time and Other Time) `Worker Time`: Time required by the worker actors to search the prime numbers in the given range.
+We had the completion time for all the worker actors but we only take the MAX completion time since all the worker threads are running concurrently.
+Hence the time for all worker actor to complete ~ worker actor who took Highest time for completion.
+`Other Time`: This is summation of the following:
+a.
+Time to complete the Main Function.
+b.
+Time taken by the Master to process the Input Message.
+c.
+Time taken by the Master to process all the Output Messages.

+***Observation & Conclusion:***

+`Total Time`: As the number of worker actors go on increasing, the Total time required for completion goes on decreasing until the number of workers=100.
+After this point, we see that the Total Time increases.
+`Worker Time`: As the number of workers increases, the amount of work assigned to each worker decreases and hence we see that the Worker Time goes on decreasing.
+`Other Time`: As the number of workers increases, the amount of work for the Master to instantiate the worker actors, assign intervals to them and collection of results increases.
+This is the reason we see that the graph for Other time increases as the number of workers increase.
+This means that creation & handling of these workers is an overhead for the Master Actor.

 ![ScreenShot](https://raw.github.com/apawar2/actors-in-action/akka-communication-lab/solution/evaluation/actors_eval.eps)